MicrosoftDocs/xamarin-communitytoolkit/docs/markup.md

                   convert: (int depth) => new Thickness(depth * 20, 0, 0, 0))
 ```

-Type safe converter parameters are also supported:
+Type-safe converter parameters are also supported:

 ```csharp
 new Label { }